N.Y. Mom Allegedly Decapitated Her 7-Year-Old Son With Kitchen Knife — Police Cannot Find A Motive

 Police officers went to a home in Upstate New York on Thursday night after receiving several 911 calls from that location reporting a suicidal woman with a knife.
-Once on the scene, police officers used different tactics in an attempt to get the woman to drop that knife, including using pepper spray and a Taser.
+Once at the scene, police officers used different tactics in an attempt to get the woman to drop the knife, including using pepper spray and a Taser.

 Hanane Mouhib, 36, was eventually taken into custody after police got the knife away from her.
-The officers then did a search of the house, which is when they found the body of Mouhib’s 7-year-old son, Abraham Cardenas.
+The officers then searched the house, which is when they found the body of Mouhib’s 7-year-old son, Abraham Cardenas.

-The young boy had been stabbed in the back and his head was severed from his body with a knife.
-The knife was used to make severe cuts at the base of his head, according to reports.
-His mother, Hanane Mouhib, is now charged with murder, according to WWLP Channel 22 News.
+The young boy had been stabbed in the back, and his head was severed from his body with a knife.
+The knife was used to make several cuts at the base of his head, according to reports.
+His mother, Hanane Mouhib, is now being charged with murder, according to WWLP Channel 22 News.

 According to authorities, Mouhib is being held without bail for this crime.
 At a press conference Friday afternoon, Monroe County Sheriff Todd Baxter described the scene.
 He said three police officers arrived at the home after receiving 911 calls from the address.